-On January 13, 2021, we also issued an aggregate of 350,000 shares at \$0.0001 per share to EarlyBirdCapital and its designees pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act as the shares were issued to accredited investors.
+On January 13, 2021, we also issued an aggregate of 350,000 shares at 0.0001 per share to EarlyBirdCapital and its designees pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act as the shares were issued to accredited investors.

-On March 15, 2021, simultaneously with the consummation of the IPO, we completed the Private Placement of an aggregate of 390,000 Private Units to the Sponsor and EarlyBirdCapital at a purchase price of \$10.00 per Private Unit, generating gross proceeds to the Company of \$3,900,000.
+On March 15, 2021, simultaneously with the consummation of the IPO, we completed the Private Placement of an aggregate of 390,000 Private Units to the Sponsor and EarlyBirdCapital at a purchase price of 10.00 per Private Unit, generating gross proceeds to the Company of 3,900,000.
 On March 19, 2021, the underwriters partially exercised the over-allotment option to purchase 1,300,000 Public Units.
-Simultaneously with the exercise of the over-allotment option, we completed the sale of an aggregate of 26,000 Private Units to the Sponsor and EarlyBirdCapital, at a purchase price of \$10.00 per Private Unit, generating gross proceeds to the Company of \$260,000.
+Simultaneously with the exercise of the over-allotment option, we completed the sale of an aggregate of 26,000 Private Units to the Sponsor and EarlyBirdCapital, at a purchase price of 10.00 per Private Unit, generating gross proceeds to the Company of 260,000 Private Units to the Sponsor and EarlyBirdCapital, at a purchase price of 10.00 per Private Unit, generating gross proceeds to the Company of 260,000.
 These issuances were made pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.

-On April 26, 2022, we consummated the sale of an aggregate of 11,300,000 shares of Class A Common Stock ("PIPE Shares"), for a purchase price of \$10.00 per share and an aggregate purchase price of \$113,000,000 (the "PIPE Investment").
+On April 26, 2022, we consummated the sale of an aggregate of 11,300,000 shares of Class A Common Stock ("PIPE Shares"), for a purchase price of 10.00 per share and an aggregate purchase price of 113,000,000 (the "PIPE Investment").
 The PIPE Shares are identical to the shares of ATSP common stock that were held by the Company's public stockholders at the time of the closing of our Business Combination, except that the PIPE Shares were not entitled to any redemption rights and were not yet registered with the SEC.
 The PIPE Shares were not registered under the Securities Act in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act and/or Regulation D promulgated thereunder as a transaction by an issuer not involving a public offering without any form of general solicitation or general advertising.